sasjs/cli.sasjs.io/docs/fs.md

 filename _out64 clear;
 ```

-## sasjs fs deploy (coming soon)

-Will compile AND deploy a local directory tree with one on a remote SAS server.

-### Syntax

-> `sasjs fs deploy <localFolder> <remoteFolder> -t targetName`

 ## sasjs fs sync

 Will hash up a _remote_ SAS filesystem, compare with _local_ hashes, and deploy only the differences.
-Much faster than a full `sasjs fs deploy`.
-Will also create the folder on the remote server if it does not exist.
+Will also create the folder(s) on the remote server if necessary (if the SAS user account has the requisite permissions).

 Here's a demo video: